18F/API-Usability-Testing/index.md

 ## Background

 We want to help you build better gov APIs.
-Our two GSA programs - ([18F](https://18f.gsa.gov/) and [DigitalGov User Experience Program] (https://www.digitalgov.gov/resources/digitalgov-user-experience-program/) - created this page to give you the tools for a better API User Experience.
-We took the format we use and laid it out for you to copy (or fork, as it were).

-connect you to customers, developers and User Experience experts to help reduce errors, simplify work-flow and increase customer use of your API.
+Our two GSA programs - ([18F](https://18f.gsa.gov/) and [DigitalGov User Experience Program] (https://www.digitalgov.gov/resources/digitalgov-user-experience-program/) - want to see your API thrive.
+We can connect you to customers, developers and User Experience experts to help reduce errors, simplify work-flow and increase customer use of your API.

-### Goals (Gray - is this our goals or goals of this kit?)
+### Goals

 * Improve UX of government APIs
 * Create a process for improving APIs in the future